lume/element/README.md

 ```

 > [!Note]
-> Make sure you extend from the `Element` base class from `@lume/element`.
+> Make sure you extend from the `Element` base class from `@lume/element` when

-> [!Note]
-> The `Element` class from `@lume/element` extends from `HTMLElement`.
->
+> using the `@element` decorator.
-> Safari does not support customized built-ins, and neither does
-> `@lume/element`, so at the moment we do not support extending from other classes
-> such as `HTMLButtonElement`, etc.

-When not passed a string, the element will not be defined, and
+When not passed a string, the element will not be defined (while reactivity
-`customElements.define` should be used manually, which can be useful for
+features will still be applied), and `customElements.define` should be used
-upcoming scoped registries:
+manually, which can be useful for upcoming scoped registries:

 ```js
 import {Element, element} from '@lume/element'